 Getting a second mortgage involves taking out a new loan against your home’s equity.
 Second mortgages fall into two categories, and the type you use determines how the cash is paid out:

-Whether you choose a home equity loan or a HELOC, you will still have to continue paying your primary mortgage payments as well.
+Whether you choose a home equity loan or a HELOC, you have to make your primary mortgage payments as well.
 That means that if your original mortgage and your second mortgage are from different lenders, you’ll have to pay each company individually.

-Keep in mind that a second mortgage comes with a second lien on your property, the lender of your original mortgage having the first lien.
-Because the primary lender gets paid back first in the case of foreclosure, the second lender takes on more risk, and second mortgages have higher interest rates than primary mortgages as a consequence.
+Keep in mind that a second mortgage comes with a second lien on your property.
+The lender of your original mortgage has the first lien.
+Because the primary lender gets paid back first in the case of foreclosure, the second lender takes on more risk.
+Second mortgages have higher interest rates than primary mortgages as a consequence.
 You may also be more likely to lose your home if you experience financial hardship and have a second mortgage, so make sure that you’ll be able to make both payments

 Benefits of Taking Out a Second Mortgage